 It is important to note caveats to our approach.
-For example, phenotypes that are caused by genetic variation in a single or small number of genes, or alternatively, are caused by a diverse set of otherwise functionally unrelated genes are not good candidates for our approach.
-The core assumption on which Camoco rests is that there are multiple variants in different genes, each that drive phenotypic variation by virtue of their involvement in a common biological.
-We expect that this is often true of phenotypes, a position which is supported by the fact that we have discovered strong candidates for the majority of traits examined, but we expect there are exceptional traits and causal genes for which our approach will not work.
+For example, phenotypes caused by genetic variation in a single or small number of genes, or conversely, that are caused by a diverse set of otherwise functionally unrelated genes are not good candidates for our approach.
+The core assumption underpinning Camoco is that multiple genetic variants in different genes are involved in a common biological process which individually cause phenotypic variation.
+We expect this assumption holds for many phenotypes (supported by the fact that we have discovered strong candidates for the most traits examined), but we expect that certain traits, and individual causal genes, will violate this assumption.
+For these traits and genes, Camoco cannot be applied.
 Additionally, expression data used to build networks does not fully overlap with genomic data included in GWAS.
-For example, of the 39,656 genes in the maize filtered gene set, 11,718 genes did not pass quality control qualifications and were absent from the three co-expression networks analyzed here and thus could not be analyzed despite the possibility there were potentially significant GWAS SNPs nearby.
+For example, of the 39,656 genes in the maize filtered gene set (ftp.maizesequence.org), 11,718 genes did not pass quality control qualifications and were absent from the three co-expression networks analyzed here, and thus would never be included in the HPO set even if significant SNPs were tagging them.

 Camoco discovered gene sets are as coherent as GO terms

-In evaluating the expected performance of our approach, we simulated the effect of imperfect SNP-to-gene mapping by assuming that GO terms were identified by a simulated GWAS trait.
-Neighboring genes (encoded nearby on the genome) were added to simulate the scenario where we could not resolve the causal gene from linked neighboring genes.
-This analysis was useful as it established the boundaries of possibility for our approach, i.e. how much noise in terms of false candidate genes can be tolerated before our approach fails.
-As described in Fig. 5, this analysis suggests a sensitivity of ~40% using a +/-500 kb window to map SNPs to genes (2 flanking genes maximum), or a tolerance of nearly 75% false candidates due to SNP-to-gene mapping.
-Therefore if linkage regions implicated by GWAS extend so far as to include more than 75% false candidates, we would not be likely to discover processes as coherent as GO terms.
+To evaluate the expected performance of our approach using Gene Ontology, we observed an interesting trend.
+We used sets of genes annotated to the same GO term as a gold standard for groups of functionally coherent genes.
+We simulated the effect of imperfect SNP-to-gene mapping by assuming that subsets of these GO terms were identified by a simulated GWAS trait in which the neighboring genes (encoded nearby on the genome) were added to simulate the scenario where we could not resolve the causal gene from linked neighboring genes.
+This analysis was useful as it established the boundaries of possibility for our approach, i.e. how much noise in terms of false candidate genes can be tolerated before the entire premise of our approach fails.
+As described in Fig. 5, this analysis suggests a sensitivity of ~40% using a SNP-to-gene mapping rule of a +/-500 kb window and up to 2 flanking genes (nearly 75% false candidates due to SNP-to-gene mapping).
+This result suggests that we would not be likely to discover processes as coherent as GO terms if linkage extended beyond this point.

-At the same window/flank parameter setting noted above, we were able to make significant discoveries (genes with FDR < 0.30) for 7 of 17 elements (41%) using the density metric in the ZmRoot network.
-This success rate is remarkably consistent with what was predicted by our GO simulations at the same window/flanking gene parameter setting.
-Intriguingly, HPO gene sets alone were not significantly enriched for GO term genes indicating that while the HPO gene sets and GO terms exhibited strikingly similar patterns of gene expression, the gene sets they described do not significantly overlap.
-It was not until the HPO gene sets were supplemented with co-expression neighbors (HPO+) that gene sets exhibited GO term enrichment, though the resulting terms were not very specific.
-We speculate that this is due to discovery bias in the GO annotations that were used for our evaluation, which were largely curated from model species and assigned to maize through orthology.
-There are likely a large number of maize specific processes and phenotypes which are not yet annotated in ontologies such as GO, yet have strong co-expression evidence and can be given functional annotations through GWAS.
+At the same window and flanking parameters noted above, we made significant discoveries (genes with FDR < 0.30) for 7 of 17 elements (41%) using the density metric in the ZmRoot network.
+This success rate is remarkably consistent with predictions made from GO simulations at the same window and flanking parameters.
+Intriguingly, HPO gene sets alone were not significantly enriched for GO term genes, indicating that while the HPO gene sets and GO terms exhibited similar patterns of gene expression, their described gene sets are mutually exclusive.
+Gene sets did not exhibit GO term enrichment until the HPO gene sets were supplemented with co-expression neighbors (HPO+), though the descriptions were high level.
+We speculate that this is due to discovery bias in GO annotations used for our evaluation – which were largely curated from model species and assigned to maize through orthology.
+There are likely many maize-specific processes and phenotypes not yet annotated in ontologies, yet that have strong co-expression evidence and can be assigned functional annotations through GWAS.